 The story involves rivals throughout it, and at the end of the invitational series you will have to take on the best of the game’s opponents in order to be crowned victorious.
 However, before you do that you will have to start by creating your own team and selecting things like car liveries, which adds a decent level of customization into the mix.

-The game looks and sounds great, and since launch back in late 2019 there has been a lot added to the career mode.
-There seems to be more to come as well, which means the story aspect will continue to evolve.
-This makes Grid ideal for those that want a lot of playability, and you will certainly have plenty at your fingertips with this racing sim.
+The game looks and sounds great, and since launch back in late 2019 there was a lot added to the career mode.
+This makes Grid ideal for those that want a lot of replayability, and you will certainly have plenty at your fingertips with this racing sim.

 - Lots of different events